marigarey/canvas-notion-integration/README.md

 > 4. It should get crossed out and disapear from your database!

 [^1]: [Source of Gifs and for more information on Notion Integrations](https://developers.notion.com/docs/create-a-notion-integration)
+<sub>Other: Docker addition doesn't run because the .env file is not set up</sub>